The Ghost of Danny Gross

 The Ghost Of Danny Gross is the third solo album by Martin Tielli, released in 2009 on Six Shooter Records.
 It is the final album to be released in the 2003 Martin Tielli Subscription Series.
 Most of the tracks on disc one include compositions by Jonathan Goldsmith from the film score for Lost Souls, a 1998 movie directed by Jeff Woolnough.

+The album was released in two parts.